Drew-Alleman/autodeauth/README.md

 # autodeauth
-A tool built to automatically deauth local networks
+A tool/service built to automatically deauth local networks and enumerates public networks
 * Tested on Raspberry Pi OS and Kali Linux

 # To-Do